trungdtbk/coding.vietkidsnz.org/content/projects/crazy-shark.md

 coverimg: /images/projects/crazy-shark.png
 ---

-Can you create a shark that follows and eats any fish it can see?
+Can you create a shark that looks for fish and eats any fish it can see?

 <!--more-->